 Revised / Effective Date:

-) The judgment debtor may claim any exemption by filing a verified request with the levying officer within twenty days after notice of the levy.
+) The judgment debtor may claim any exemption by filing a verified request with the levying officer within 20 days after notice of the levy.
 Any exemption allowed by federal law may be claimed at any time prior to the sale of property or disbursement of funds.
 Upon receipt of a verified request, the levying officer shall notify the party requesting the execution forthwith that a claim of exemption has been filed.
-If the levy is in the form of a garnishment upon the judgment debtor's wages, no such notification is required.
 The party requesting the execution may object to any claim for exemption within ten days of the filing of the verified request by filing a request for court review.

 ) If a request for court review is not timely filed, the levying officer shall release from execution the items claimed as exempt by the judgment debtor.
-Regardless of whether a request for court review is timely filed and where the property involves a garnishment upon the judgment debtor's wages, the levying officer shall release from execution the items claimed as exempt by the judgment debtor to the extent required by law at the time the claim for exemption is filed.
-If a request for court review is timely filed and the property does not involve a garnishment upon the judgment debtor's wages, the exemption claim shall first be reviewed and determined by the court before the levying officer shall release the items claimed as exempt.
-Any hearing required by the court shall be expedited, shall be held not later than thirty days after the filing of the request for court review, and shall be held upon not less than three days' notice of the hearing to all parties in interest.
+If a request for court review is timely filed, the exemption claim shall first be reviewed and determined by the court before the levying officer shall release the items claimed as exempt.
+Any hearing required by the court shall be expedited, shall be held not later than 30 days after the filing of the request for court review, and shall be held upon not less than five days notice of the hearing to all parties in interest.